lvl99/blockpress/README.md

   - Same as above for Divi builder, but they've gone bat-sh*t on some of their CSS architecture which makes it completely unusable, no matter how nice the frontend/backend editor is (really, it is nice -- and a real shame it's unusable in custom themes);
-  - Gutenberg is half-baked and even worse they're baking in bad architecture.
+  - Gutenberg is half-baked and even worse they're baking in bad architecture (why HTML comments?).
 The HTML comment demarcation is not an elegant solution, however the editor UX and IA is mostly nice.
+Granted, perhaps using ACF isn't great here (already had issues with 50+ custom fields per post), but that's what I'm experimenting with

 The funny thing is that the customisation that ACF provides with all its supported fields (and ecosystem), and especially the flexible content field, can be worked into a workable layout system which could have some interesting